ncatlab/nlab-content/pages/4/4/3/2/2344/content.md

 In any derivator $D$, any functor which induces a homotopy equivalence of nerves is a $D$-equivalence.
 =--

-This theorem follows from Cisinski's theorem that the nerve equivalences are the smallest [[basic localizer]], once we verify that the $D$-equivalences are in fat a basic localizer.
+This theorem follows from Cisinski's theorem that the nerve equivalences are the smallest [[basic localizer]], once we verify that the $D$-equivalences are in fact a basic localizer.

 +-- {: .un_lemma}
 ###### Lemma